 - Visualization (you have pictured the desired outcome over and over)

-With these four areas, the inner critic simmers and we can get in the zone.
+With these four areas, the inner critic simmers, and we can get in the zone.

 8.)
 Being In The Now

-With a strong foundation in mindfulness (the ability to let thoughts come and go without getting lost in them), you can stay in the NOW and focus on the performance in hand.
+With a strong foundation in mindfulness (the ability to let thoughts come and go without getting lost in them), you can stay in the NOW and focus on the performance at hand.

 9.)
 Befriend the Moment

-This can help take the seriousness out of the performance so we don’t choke: many times, it’s NOT a do-or-die situation.
+This can help take the seriousness out of the performance, so we don’t choke: many times, it’s NOT a do-or-die situation.

 10.)
-‘There are many opportunities’
+There are many opportunities

-Start with one, and see how it can help with your development and training to slowly get in the zone.
+Start with one, and see how it can help with your development and training to get in the zone.